kevlabs/barchart/README.md

 ## Getting Started

 ### Vanilla JavaScript version
-1. Save `assets/barchart.js` in a directory accessible from your HTML file
+1. Upload `assets/barchart.js` to a directory accessible from your HTML file
 2. Reference `barchart.js` in your HTML file
 3. Call `drawBarChart()` with the relevant attributes (jump to [Calling the API](#calling-the-api))

 ### jQuery version
-1. Upload `assets/barchart-jquery.js` in a directory accessible from your HTML file
+1. Upload `assets/barchart-jquery.js` to a directory accessible from your HTML file
 2. Reference the jQuery library in your HTML file (uploaded to a local directory or fetched from a [CDN](https://code.jquery.com))
 2. Reference `barchart-jquery.js` in your HTML file
 3. Call `drawBarChart()` with the relevant attributes (jump to [Calling the API](#calling-the-api))